 In order to meet changing needs & adapt to new operating and security environment following the February 2021 military coup, CHRO operations structure has been reorganized to reflect current situation and realities.
 Accordingly, CHRO has been restructured into two primary Divisions: Human Rights Division & Humanitarian Division to meet the dual challenges of human rights and humanitarian nature faced by the Chin people in northwest Myanmar.

 The decision to expand our programming work to include humanitarian assistance is motivated by the enormity of the humanitarian challenges in the post-coup situation in which a fifth of the population has been displaced as a direct consequence of military expansion and escalating levels of conflicts and related human rights abuses in Chin State and northwest Myanmar.
 The lack of existing capacity and well-established organizations ready to respond to the fast-growing humanitarian crisis make it necessary for us to step in and fill the vacuum.
-As a well established organization with a track record of responding to the crises in Chin State over the past nearly three decades, CHRO is naturally well-positioned to take on the challenge.
+As a well-established organization with a track record of responding to the crises in Chin State over the past nearly three decades, CHRO is naturally well-positioned to take on the challenge.
 In the meantime, CHRO is committed to building the capacity of local actors and naturing local CSOs and CBOs partners in order to ensure continuity and sustainability with regards to humanitarian efforts in the long run.

 The Human Rights Division

-Documentation & Accountability Unit: Documentation and Accountability Unit is headed by a Manager (Program Director for HRE & FoRB under previous structure) and is responsible for coordinating all documentation work and data management, in coordination with Manager of Protection Unit (Program Director) and the Advocacy and Research Coordinator.
+Documentation & Investigation Unit: Documentation and Investigation Unit is headed by a Manager (Program Director for Human Rights Documentation under previous structure) and is responsible for coordinating all documentation work and data management, in coordination with Manager of Justice & Accountability Unit (Program Director) and the Advocacy and Research Coordinator.
 The Unit collects, stores and maintains data and information relating to human rights, and manages field staff working on documentation and data collections across all human rights projects.
-The Unit works on investigating and developing case files related to serious crimes in order to collect admissible evidence of serious human rights abuses to advance accountability for violations of IHRL/IHL/ICL.
+The Unit works on conducting field investigations into specific crimes according to priorities set forth by the organization.
+It is also responsible for providing physical protection for vulnerable persons and human rights defenders at risk, and administers shelter, financial and medical support programs according to available resources.

 The Humanitarian Division

-THEMATIC PROGRAMS (PRE-COUP)
+THEMATIC PROGRAMS (PRE-COUP Period)

 CHRO’s activities are centered on four principal program areas.
 Each of our programs is headed by a Program Director, who manages and oversees projects and activities under that particular program.
 The four programs are as follows;

-• Human Rights Documentation Program
+- Human Rights Documentation Program

-• Human Rights Education and Freedom of Religion or Belief Program
+- Human Rights Education and Freedom of Religion or Belief Program

-• Indigenous Peoples Development Program
+- Indigenous Peoples Development Program

-• Peace, Development and Democratization Program
+- Peace, Development and Democratization Program

 PROGRAM DESCRIPTIONS